project-error/projecterror.dev/docs/npwd/dev/FrameworkIntegration.md

 ## Framework Integration Steps

 You should use the `newPlayer` function whenever a player has finished loading in your framework.
-If you have a multicharacter system or any framework tha handles player data, make sure that the `identifier` property in the passed argument object is unique to each character.
+If you have a multicharacter system or any framework that handles player data, make sure that the `identifier` property in the passed argument object is unique to each character.

 If your framework has a system for switching characters, you should first call the `unloadPlayer` function to unload